Arlisaha/angular-bubble-graph/README.md

     x: [optional, value will be calculated and added to the object no matter what],
     y: [optional, value will be calculated and added to the object no matter what],
     r: [required, the radius of the bubble],
-    clickable: [optional (default false), does the bubble must fire a 'bubble_clicked' event ?],
+    clickable: [optional (default false), does the bubble must fire a "bubble_clicked" event ?],
     color: { [optional, bubble fill color]
       hue: [hue value in HSLA format],
       saturation: [saturation value in HSLA format],